jon-jacky/home/commonplace.md

-  external device, whose support is part of the secondary architecture, and overlooks the question of what properties the primary architecture must have to support a truly interactive system. ... an on-line symbol table, dynamic resource allocation, and a modifiable run-time environment.  ... if it doesn't (have those properties), it can never be more than a batch system with displays attached."
+  external device, whose support is part of the secondary architecture, and overlooks the question of what properties the primary architecture must have to support a truly interactive system. ... (such as) an on-line symbol table, dynamic resource allocation, and a modifiable run-time environment.  ... if it doesn't (have those properties), it can never be more than a batch system with displays attached."